 We are expanding the development of content solutions both for clients and through mainstream entertainment media through our television division Showrunner Productions and we expect to grow its contribution to earnings over the next several years.
-The company is also looking to expand the services we offer to key clients within Government and to continue to diversify our New Zealand business operation into new sectors.
+Showrunner has now completed 4 series of television and is rapidly gaining a reputation for quality productions globally.
+The Company is also looking to expand the services we offer to key clients within Government and to continue to diversify our New Zealand business operation into new sectors.

-The market and economic uncertainty remains challenging however our restructuring and sales focus is starting to deliver results that we need to build upon in order to achieve sustainable growth in our business and overall financial performance.
+The market and economic uncertainty remains challenging however our strategic focus on delivering marketing communications over digital platforms, continued infrastructure realignment and enhanced sales capability will start to deliver results that we need to build upon in order to achieve sustainable growth in our business and overall financial performance.

 We would like to acknowledge and thank all of our staff for their dedication and support while we implemented significant change across the business to deliver operational efficiencies and a focus on business development.
-Adcorp's management team is committed to continue adapting to meet the challenges of a changing market.
+Adcorp's management team is committed to continue adapting to meet the challenges of a rapidly changing market within our heritage areas of business and to identify and prosecute revenue from new opportunities.